katemontha/atl-wdi-10/homework/unit_02/javaScript/js-data-modeling/README.md

 Q. When you were creating relationships between the models, what were some thoughts or questions you had to help guide a connection between them?

 ```
-Write your answer here or in a separate js file.
+What objects to include and whether or not that object could have/needs a subdocument.
 ```

 ### Reading and Videos for Tomorrow